-Significant new assets will be added in the next ten years, the Green Square Trunk drainage and the Ashmore Precinct Drainage projects have a combined value of \$70Mil and will add major stormwater infrastructure to the City's network.
+Significant new stormwater assets will be added in the next ten years, with the Green Square Trunk drainage and the Ashmore Precinct Drainage projects having a combined value of \$70 million.

 As detailed in section 7.4.2 of this plan, it is anticipated that ownership of a number of roads will be transferred to the City from the Sydney Harbour Foreshore Authority (SHFA) within the next ten years.
 Stormwater assets associated with these roads are also expected to be transferred to the City.
 The full extent of the infrastructure specifications, backlog etc. is unclear, however the assets are expected to add to the City's ongoing maintenance and renewal commitments.